dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5 Dimensions

-hot object—a so-called blackbody—radiates energy.
+hot object — a so-called blackbody — radiates energy.
 (Here,「hot」means warmer than absolute zero, so every object is hot.)
 Hotter objects radiate more, so the radiated energy flux 𝐹 depends on the object's temperature 𝑇.

 How are the energy flux 𝐹 and the surface temperature 𝑇 connected?